anonaddy/addy.io/source/_articles/accounts-and-settings/general-settings.md

 image: https://addy.io/assets/img/help/accounts-and-settings/general-settings-page.png
 section: content
 title: General Settings
-date: 2026-05-26
+date: 2026-09-08
 description: A guide to addy.io general settings.
-Learn how to update your account email, set your default recipient, and choose default alias domains and formats when generating new aliases.
+Learn how to update your account email, choose default alias domains and formats, and manage Block Tracking Pixels for forwarded emails.
 helpCategories: [accounts-and-settings]
 order: 1
 ---

-General settings control your account-wide preferences, such as the web app theme, updating your email address and which domain and format are used when you create a new alias.
+General settings control your account-wide preferences, such as the web app theme, updating your email address, which domain and format are used when you create a new alias, and whether addy.io [blocks tracking pixels](/help/blocking-tracking-pixels-in-forwarded-emails/) in forwarded emails.
 This article explains where to find these options and how to change them.
 For password and two-factor authentication, see [Security settings](/help/security-settings/); for API keys, see [API Settings](/help/api-settings/).

 <h2 id="where-to-find-general-settings">Where to find General Settings</h2>